A Quick Travel Guide to Suriname

 Ferry: You can also take a ferry ride if you want to go to the other side of the Suriname river or when visiting villages found in the hinterland.
 Prices range from 50 SRD (7 US) to 70 SRD (10 US).

 Plane: There are small planes available that bring passengers and cargo to the interior.
 If you want to experience flying over Suriname to the hinterland, Blue Wing Airlines is known for providing these services.

 WEATHER: Suriname has a tropical climate.
-Rainy seasons starts from December to February and heavy rain seasons from April to August.
-Dry seasons starts from February to April and the hottest seasons are from August to December.
+Rainy season starts from December to February and heavy rain season from April to August.
+Dry season starts from February to April and the hottest season is from August to December.
 Temperature at daytime is from 28 to 34 °C.